tommi1hirvonen/Biflow/README.md

 #  Biflow

-Biflow is a powerful platform for easy Business Intelligence (BI) workflow orchestration built on top of the .NET stack.
-It integrates with several of Microsoft's BI related technologies such as
+Biflow is a powerful platform for easy business intelligence (BI) and data platform workflow orchestration built on top of the .NET stack.
+It integrates with several data related technologies such as
-- SQL Server (including SSIS and SSAS)
+- Microsoft SQL Server (including SSIS and SSAS)
+- Microsoft Azure
   - Azure SQL
   - Azure Data Factory
   - Azure Synapse
   - Azure Functions
   - Azure Analysis Services
-- Power BI
+- Microsoft Power BI
+- Qlik Cloud

 The focus of Biflow is ease-of-use.
 When set up, it should be fairly easy even for relatively non-technical people to start authoring, scheduling, executing and monitoring workflows via the web user interface.
 Biflows enables intelligent management of even large and complex workflows.